 A heavyweight US actor best known as Hugh Laurie’s co-star in ‘House’, Robert Sean Leonard won rave reviews two summers ago as upstanding lawyer Atticus Finch in the Regent’s Park Open Air Theatre’s ‘To Kill a Mockingbird’.
 Now ‘Mockingbird’ moves indoors to the Barbican.

+Do you have any important backstage rituals?
 ‘No, I really don’t.
 I’m not very superstitious at all.
 I just say “hi” to everybody, have a cup of coffee and then walk on.’

+Have you ever had any onstage mishaps?
 ‘One night in the first run of “Mockingbird”, in the court scene I had a tickle in my throat, and there was a jug of lemonade on the judge’s desk and I went over only to realise it was glued in place.
 And there are 1,200 people watching me.
 I picked up a cup and tried to dip it in, but the cup didn’t fit, so finally I just ripped the pitcher off the table with both hands.
 It was real lemonade.
 Pretty old lemonade.’

+What persuaded you to come over and take the role in the first place?
 ‘I hesitated because of the shadow cast by Gregory Peck, and also while I knew the book I didn’t know there was a stage version and I didn’t see the reason to do one, like when they did “Psycho” with Vince Vaughn.
 But in the second preview I thought: Well, all right, this isn’t the movie or the book, it’s something else.’

+Did you come back because they promised you a roof this time?
 ‘I would have come back to do this on a rooftop, I don’t care, it’s one of my favourite things I’ve ever done.’

+You’re best know for ‘House’… are you happy with that?
 “House” was lovely, but thank God for Hugh Laurie: without him I would have put a gun to my head.
 It was a job and it was a lucky job, and I’m proud of it, but I don’t think I was that good at it, I’m much better on stage.’

+So you’re more of a stage than screen actor?
 ‘I had to say “no” to Tom Stoppard when he was thinking of me for the New York production of “The Coast of Utopia”.
 I thought: I’ve become my own worst nightmare – I’m a TV actor who turned down Tom Stoppard.
 I actually started crying and I thought: I can’t do this, I’ve become a Neil Diamond song.’